dave-borg/mag-website/themes/tailbliss/content/faq.md

 ## Can I use the aircraft overnight or for longer trips?

 Absolutely!
 Our members have taken the aircraft all over Australia.
 You can use the aircraft for flying adventures, and it offers more flexibility compared to hiring from a flight school.
-There are no minimum hour requirements.
+There are no minimum flight hour requirements for an aircraft booking.

 ## Which aircraft is more popular?

-The 182 is the more popular aircraft due to its superior range, load capacity, and speed.
+The 182 is the more popular aircraft due to its superior range, load capacity and speed.

 ## What is the price of a share?

 The price is negotiated between the buyer and the seller.
-Members are not automatically informed of sale prices.
-While the latest price cannot be disclosed, a rough estimate would be between $10,000 and $20,000.

-When you enquire about purchasing a share you will be provided a copy of the latest annual financials for you to assess the value of the share.
+When you indicate your interest in purchasing a share you will be provided a copy of the latest annual financials for you to assess the value of the share.

+You'll see the current balance sheet the value of the assets (the two aircraft, plus any reserves or upgrade funds) less any liabilities (MAG doesn't carry any debt or finance, liabilities tend to be items such as trade debtors and GST).

+As there are 38 members the intrinsic value of a share is the current value on the balance sheet divided by 38.

 ## What are the ongoing costs involved?